philkuz/184final/README.md

 As stated in the proposal, one of our dataset involved texturizing "texture-less" real images.
 We created such training pairs by using the L0 norm to wipe the high frequency textures from the image.
 In the result below, the left column shows the input, "texture-less" images, the middle represents the output of the network, and the right is the ground-truth, textured images.
 [![](https://d1b10bmlvqabco.cloudfront.net/attach/jcawl9n5m3s4s3/icguy9n240e1rp/jg49kul9iu17/individualImage.png)](https://github.com/philkuz/184final/blob/master/images/l0texturize.jpg)
 Clearly the results are promising, but it makes sense that many textures are not preserved.
 Additionally, it appears that the network likes to hallucinate weird lines in the image as you can see in the sky pictures.
-This result is intriguing, but we realized it might be out of scope of the entire project, so we're including the result here, but we will likely not continue down this route for the final project.
+While results from these experiments are intriguing, this specific application may be wodingering out of the scope of our project.
+We including the result here, but we will likely not continue down this route for future experiemnts.
 ### Rotated Plane
 Finally, we ran a test where we attempted to learn a geometric transformation, a proof of concept for another texture input method where we'd provide the texture directly, rather than through a texture cue.
 This method failed dramatically, as we had no extra parameters or degrees of freedom to ensure that a transform was learned.
-Upon reviewing the results, we realized the problem is a geometric transformation one that is already very difficult without an explicit geoemtric representation as part of the input, or at very least a parameterization of the desired transform.
-AS we desire to learn an arbitrary, non-linear transform, we believe this approach will not be fruitful, and will primarily focus on the texture cue direction.
+Upon reviewing the results, we realized that prevailing techniques that involve geometric transformations for neural nets either learn parameters in a predefined model or have the transform parameters explicitly defined.
+In order to texture a mesh, the network would need to imply a homographic transform from the input's geometry and apply this to the input texture, we believe this approach will not be fruitful, and will primarily focus on the texture cue direction.
 [![](images/rotated_plane_crop.jpg)](https://github.com/philkuz/184final/blob/master/images/rotated_plane.jpg)
 ## Successes and Next Steps
 So far we've had difficulty getting these techniques to work.
 However a baseline test with style transfer, with the target texture suggests that we should be able to